-Analogous to the depletion of pan-IgA or dg-IgA with molecular degraders, hepatic asialoglycoprotein receptor ("ASGPR") ligand degraders able to recognize all potentially pathogenic isoforms of IgG represent a novel, competitive platform with differentiated profile relative to FcRN inhibitors.
-FcRN inhibitors such as efgartigimod (Vyvgart) and nipocalimab also deplete IgG.
+Analogous to the depletion of pan-IgA or dg-IgA with molecular degraders, hepatic asialoglycoprotein receptor ("ASGPR") ligand degraders are able to recognize potentially pathogenic isoforms of immunoglobulin ("IgG") and represent a novel, competitive platform with differentiated and improved profile relative to FcRN inhibitors.
+These molecules are specifically designed to spare the IgG3 subclass, to promote better host defense.
+FcRN inhibitors such as efgartigimod (Vyvgart) and nipocalimab also deplete IgG, but are not selective and deplete all IgG subclasses.
 Specifically, high circulating levels of antibodies (monoclonal or polyclonal gammopathy) drive conditions such as myasthenia gravis, rheumatoid arthritis, systemic lupus erythematosus, pemphigus vulgaris and many other diseases.
 It is hypothesized that rapid and sustained lowering of pathogenic antibody titers in blood will significantly reduce disease symptoms.
-As this has been shown with FcRN inhibitors for myasthenia gravis (Vyvgard), therapeutic pan-IgG depletion using Biohaven's proprietary MoDE platform technology is expected to have significant potential benefit for multiple diseases including but not limited to the conditions outlined above.
+As this has been shown with FcRN inhibitors for myasthenia gravis (Vyvgart), therapeutic pan-IgG depletion using Biohaven's proprietary MoDE platform technology is expected to have significant potential benefit for multiple diseases including but not limited to the conditions outlined above.
 Drug candidates utilizing this technology are in nonclinical development, approaching IND.